Our vision is to see cities transformed by equipping people to know Christ, experience community and influence culture.

 7 CITY'S DREAM

 We dream of a church that transforms cities.
-We envision a church that shapes the future of societies locally and globally and influences the forces that shape culture.
-We envision a church that inspires community.
-We dream of a church committed to authentic, biblical, Christ-centered community with Christ-followers who fully embrace Scripture as absolute truth.
-We envision a church that awakens people to their unique purpose and unleashes them to grow to their full God-given capacity.
+We envision a church that shapes the future of societies locally and globally.
+We envision a church that equips people to know Christ personally and be transformed by the power of His Spirit and His Word.
+We dream of a church committed to authentic, biblical, Christ-centered community with other followers of Christ.
+We envision a church that awakens people to their God-given purpose and unleashes them to grow to their full capacity.
 We see a church that mentors and mobilizes emerging generations to create the future.
-We envision a church that influences culture.
+We envision a church that positively influences culture.
 We dream of a church that is outrageously generous and is committed to seeing people redeemed to Christ and societies restored to their God-intended design.
 We envision a church that changes the future.

 God is the Creator of all that exists, both seen and unseen.
 God is eternal and completely good, knowing all things and having all power.
 God exists as the Trinity, in three persons, yet one God: Father, Son, and Holy Spirit.
 God passionately desires relationship with us and invites us into a personal relationship with Him.
 (Genesis 1:1; John 14:6-9, 15-17 and John 16:7-15; Matthew 28:19; 2 Corinthians 13:14; 1 John 4:9-10)